meta103/OllieTheSpot/README.md

 ## Description

-The project is about creating a communitty for skate lovers so you can
+The project is about creating a platform for skate lovers like you! so you can discover, save, review & create new skate spots around you.
+Your city will become the greatest skatepark!

 ## User Stories